 An incentive stock option is an option that meets the requirements of Section 422 of the Code.
 A participant generally will not have taxable income when granted an incentive stock option or when exercising the option.
-If the participant exercises the option and does not dispose of the shares until the later of two years after the grant date and one year after the exercise date, the entire gain, if any, realized when the participant sells the shares generally will not be entitled to any corresponding tax deduction.
+If the participant exercises the option and does not dispose of the shares until the later of two years after the grant date and one year after the exercise date, the entire gain, if any, realized when the participant sells the shares generally will be taxable as long-term capital gain.
+We generally will not be entitled to any corresponding tax deduction.